 CDW is not insurance as such.
-It’s actually the rental company agreeing to waive the costs of damage to your rental vehicle if it is involved in a collision.
-This "waiver" doesn't necessarily mean you won’t pay a penny in the case of a collision.
-The renter remains responsible for the first part of any claim.
+It’s actually the rental company agreeing to waive the costs of damage to the rental vehicle in the event of a collision.
+The renter remains responsible for the first part of the claim in the form of the excess but the rest of the cost is waived.
 It’s also worth noting, there are a number of parts of the car which are not covered by CDW such as; the tyres, wheels, undercarriage, roof and windscreen.

 LDW is the collective name for CDW and Theft Protection (TP) which also covers the costs of replacing the car if it is stolen.
 Normally the excess on Theft Protection agreements are the same or higher than for CDW alone.

 If you hire in Europe, Australia, New Zealand, Africa or most parts of the Middle and Far East, basic CDW/LDW cover will normally come as standard with a rental car or van.
-However, this will still more than likely have a large excess on it which you’ll be liable to pay in the event of an incident (that’s where our regular excess cover comes in).
-If the car hire comes with no CDW/LDW you can buy our Annual CDW Worldwide plus Excess policy from insurance4carhire.com.
+However, this will still more than likely have a large excess which you’ll be liable to pay in the event of an incident (that’s where our regular excess cover comes in).
+If the car hire comes with no CDW/LDW you can cover it on our Annual CDW Worldwide plus Excess policy.

-This insurance covers you for claims made by third parties for either physical damage to their property (say their car) or injuries they sustain caused by the rental vehicle even if it’s not your fault.
+Supplimentary Liability Insurance covers car hire for claims made by third parties for either physical damage to their property (say their car) or injuries they sustain caused by the rental vehicle, even if it’s not your fault.